PaulBrothwood/Sustainable-Construction-Practices-SMEs/README.md

 - [LinkedIn](https://www.linkedin.com/in/paulbrothwood)
 - [Email](mailto:paul.brothwood@tnewmanltd.co.uk)

-## License:
+## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.